xcore/sw_audio_effects/module_dsp_loudness/README.rst

 --------

    * Offers user-configurable increased gain without clipping
-   * From 12 channels at 48 KHz to 2 channel at 192 KHz
+   * Configurable from 12 channels at 48 KHz, to 2 channel at 192 KHz

 Description
 -----------